If khat lessons just tracing and copying, might as well not teach

 Not only leadership needs revamping, but curriculum, pedagogy, even daily lesson plans, so that we have "thinking schools."

-Maybe those in the ministry need to stop seeking advice from wayward Islamists trying to turn our schools into one grand medan dakwah
+Maybe those in the ministry need to stop seeking advice from wayward Islamists trying to turn our schools into one grand medan dakwah.

 Maybe the Malay language nationalists need to sit still and refrain from discouraging our children from mastering the English language.